 Assistant Professor, Department of Medicine (Gastroenterology), UCSF

 2. Prevention of colorectal cancer.
 Dr. Somsouk's research program is supported by the CDC, in collaboration with the SF Department of Public Health, to examine how a centralized patient panel management system could improve uptake of colorectal cancer screening and improve other health behaviors and conditions in the safety-net.
-In addition to interventional cohort studies, retrospective and administrative methods and mathematical simulation models are employed to identify barriers and best practices for colorectal cancer screening / surveillance.
+Time series and randomized interventions are employed along with administrative methods and mathematical simulation models to identify barriers and best practices for colorectal cancer screening.

 Pomona College, Claremont, CA, BA, 1993-1997, Chemistry

 Harvard Medical School, Boston, MA, MD, 1997-2002, Medicine

 Harbor-UCLA Medical Center, Torrance, CA, Residency, 2002-2005, Internal Medicine

 University of California, San Francisco, CA, Fellowship, 2005-2008, Gastroenterology